dojoe/K2500-PRAM/README.md

 ## Assembly and installation

 Solder everything up, pin header last.
-You can mount the pin header through the holes for a 90 degree angle (or use right-angle headers), or flat onto the pads for an SMD-like connection - I did the latter so the board stands upright on the K2500 mainboard:
+You need to mount the header so that the pins are in the same plane as the board, so you either need right-angle headers, or you mount the pin header flat onto the pads for an SMD-like connection.
+In the end the PRAM board should stand upright on the K2500 mainboard:

 ![Board installed in a K2500](doc/installed.jpg)